 With every year that passes, it seems I owe my mother yet another apology for doing or saying something that I, in the superior wisdom of my youth,—i.e., naiveté—once vowed I would never, ever do or say.
 So, yeah, I’ve been eating my words for a good 25 years now.
 And to add insult to injury, recent photos suggest they have been high fat, high sugar words at that.

 1) I would never wear any outfit past its trendiness expiration date . . . until I got my first car and found out how much snow tires cost.

-2) I would never leave the house looking like that . . . until I stayed up all night with a feverish baby and went to work with dirty hair and no make-up.
+2) I would never leave the house looking like that . . . until I stayed up all night with a feverish baby and went to work wearing one brown shoe and one black one..

 3) I would never use candy to bribe a child into compliance . . . until I was stuck in a mile-long check-out line with a melting down toddler.

 4) I would never lose my patience and screech ridiculous, unenforceable threats, such as grounding a child to her grave and beyond . . . until I had a teenager.